Editor's note: This story contains graphic descriptions of sexual assault allegations.

-MLB and the Pasadena Police Department are conducting separate investigations into Bauer after a woman accused him of choking her until she lost consciousness on multiple occasions, punching her in several areas of her body and leaving her with injuries that required hospitalization over the course of two sexual encounters this year.
+In a restraining order petition filed Tuesday in Los Angeles County Superior Court, a woman accused Bauer of choking her until she lost consciousness, punching her in several areas of her body and leaving her with injuries that required hospitalization over the course of two sexual encounters earlier this year.
+A copy of the document was obtained by ABC7.

-The restraining order was executed as a temporary ex parte, which can be attained without input from the other party.
-Bauer's side plans to deny the account during a hearing scheduled for July 23, according to his representatives.
-Last week, those representatives issued a statement denying that Bauer had assaulted the woman, calling the encounters "wholly consensual."
+Bauer's side plans to deny the allegations during a hearing scheduled for July 23, according to his representatives.
+On Tuesday, those representatives issued a statement denying that Bauer had assaulted the woman, describing the encounters "wholly consensual."
+The following day, they provided a series of text messages that show the woman inviting rough sex and talking about how she wants him to "gimme all the pain" and "choke me out."

 If you are the victim of domestic abuse, or you know someone who is, there is help available 24/7.
 You can call the National Sexual Assault Hotline at (800) 656-4673.